conjurer-rich/conjurer-web/_pages/sense-share-solve.md

 description: "An introduction to the Sense It, Share It, Solve It framework, designed to help teams identify blockers, share challenges, and implement collaborative solutions for improved flow and efficiency."
 ---

-Welcome to the **Sense It, Share It, Solve It** framework—your guide to identifying and overcoming blockers that slow down the flow of value in your organization.
+Welcome to the **🔍 Sense It, 🗣 Share It, 🤝 Solve It** framework—your guide to identifying and overcoming blockers that slow down the flow of value in your organization.
 This approach empowers teams to detect challenges, communicate effectively, and collaborate on actionable solutions that drive continuous improvement.

 ---